GWeindel/hmp/README.md

     import hsmm_mvpy as hmp
 ```

-For the cutting edge version (not recommended) you can clone the repository using *git*
+For the cutting edge version you can clone the repository using *git*

 Open a terminal and type: